 The first shoot you make with us, you’ll be the only model (you can choose to do shoots with other models after that if you wish).

-First up, you’ll chat with Shoot Producer on how it’ll work, what your comfortable with, your ideas, and their ideas on making an awesome shoot.
+First up, you’ll chat with the Shoot Producer about how it’ll work, what you’re comfortable with, your ideas, and their ideas on making an awesome shoot.

-Only the second half of Stills / Video section will be at the highest Posing Level (how revealing you’ve chosen to be in this shoot) you choose.
+Only the second half of the Stills / Video section will be at the highest Posing Level (how revealing you’ve chosen to be in this shoot).
 For example, say you’re comfortable only being nude, legs together the whole time (totally cool, btw).
-The first half of Stills session, and in the first half of Video session, you won’t be nude at all – you’ll be fully clothed, or slowly getting nude.
-The second half of stills and video, you’ll be entirely nude.
+In the first half of the Stills session, and in the first half of the Video session, you won’t be nude at all – you’ll be fully clothed, or slowly getting nude.
+In the second half of stills and video, you’ll be entirely nude.

 In both Stills and Video sections, input from you is always welcome – the best shoots happen when the model and Shoot Producer collaborate!

-There’s a lunch break (our shout) between Stills and Video.
+There’s a lunch break (we pay!) between Stills and Video.

 Specific to Stills